aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-html/_index.md

 }
 ```

-## Error Handling
+## **Error Handling**

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL.
-- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Authentication failed or no credentials were provided.
 - **404 Not Found**: Source file not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining conversion data.
+- **500 Server Error**: An anomaly occurred while obtaining conversion data for the spreadsheet.

-## Usage Scenarios
+## **Usage Scenarios**

-## Key Features and Benefits
+## **Key Features and Benefits**

-- **Cloud-Native Conversion**: Conversion of local files directly in the cloud, eliminating the need to store them there.
+- **Cloud-Native Conversion**: Convert local files directly in the cloud, eliminating the need for cloud storage.
-- **Reduced Cloud Resource Burden**: No need to upload files to the cloud, saving cloud storage space.
+- **Resource Efficiency**: No requirement to upload files to the cloud, saving valuable storage space.
-- **Simplified Workflow**: Convert local spreadsheets to the html format directly through cloud services, without intermediate steps.
+- **Streamlined Workflow**: Easily convert local spreadsheets to HTML format directly through cloud services without any intermediate steps.

-## OpenAPI Specification
+## **OpenAPI Specification**

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertRangeToHtml) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertRangeToHtml) provides a publicly accessible programming interface, enabling you to carry out REST interactions directly from a web browser.

-## Excel API SDK
+## **Excel API SDK**

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK is the most efficient way to accelerate development.
+An SDK handles low-level details, allowing you to concentrate on your project objectives.
+Please visit the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs: